KevinKSingh/machine_learning_stock/README.md

 # machine_learning_stock
-code to get stock prediction with machine and deep learning
+code to get stock prediction with machine and deep learning using code generated from chat-gpt